theayush003/AI-Assistant-/README.md

 - JavaScript (ES6+)
 - Simulated AI responses (can be extended with actual API integration)

-Project Documentation
+## Project Documentation

 A PowerPoint-style presentation explaining the project is available in presentation.html.
 This presentation covers:

--Project overview and objectives
+- Project overview and objectives
--Key requirements and functionality
+- Key requirements and functionality
--Prompt design strategies
+- Prompt design strategies
--Technical implementation details
+- Technical implementation details
--User interface design
+- User interface design